Information about data processing by Techniker Krankenkasse (TK) pursuant to Section 13 GDPR (EU General Data Protection Regulation)

 - Monitoring the cost-effectiveness, billing, settlement and cost reimbursement of the care services provided (Section 94 (1) no. 6 SGB XI)

-- Conclusion and implementation of care rate agreements, remuneration agreements, and performance and quality agreements (Section 94 (1) no. 7 SGB XI)
+- Conclusion and implementation of care charge agreements, remuneration agreements and integrated care contracts (section 94 (1) no. 6a SGB XI)

-- Coordination of long-term care assistance, long-term care case management and consultation as well as undertaking tasks in care support centres [Pflegestützpunkte], (Section 94 (1) no. 9 SGB XI)
+- Coordination of care services, care consulting, issue of consultancy vouchers and performance of tasks at care support centres [Pflegestützpunkte] (section 94 (1) no. 8 SGB XI)

 - Statistical purposes (Section 94 (1) no. 10 SGB XI)